yosemitebandit/pseudo/readme.md

 and if the number is 2, print 'woo!' because that is my lucky number
 ```

-Then run the compiler, specifying an output language..warning: it can be slow!
+Then run the compiler, specifying an output language.
+Warning: compilation can be slow and requires an internet connection.

 ```shell
 $ pseudoc some-code.txt --lang cpp --outfile some-code.cpp